 Dr Jonathan Williams, Director of St Hilda's College Music

-Joel is the manager of the JdP Music Building and organises the concert series and many other events that take place at the venue.
-Joel oversees the planning, marketing and livestreaming of the JdP Concert Series and, with a team of supervisors and stewards, assists with externally-promoted concerts, recording sessions, the community/education programme and internal college events.
-As a composer, he is also involved with new music-making at St Hilda's and is on hand to help students plan and run their own musical events here.
+James is the manager of the JdP Music Building and organises the concert series and many other events that take place at the venue.
+James oversees the planning, marketing and livestreaming of the JdP Concert Series and, with a team of supervisors and stewards, assists with externally-promoted concerts, recording sessions, the community/education programme and internal college events.
+He is also involved with new music-making at St Hilda's and is on hand to help students plan and run their own musical events here.

 Dr Alexandra Buckle is Lecturer in Music at St Hilda's College.